 734 WARF Building, 610 N. Walnut Street, Madison, WI 53726

-The preceptor oversees the student’s APE work on-site and provides consistent guidance throughout the APE.
+The preceptor oversees the student’s APEX work on-site and provides consistent guidance throughout the APEX.
 The preceptor will help frame the project in the larger context of improving the health of the community or population.
-For information regarding the APE and roles and expectations of the preceptor, please refer to the Preceptor Handbook.
+For information regarding the APEX and roles and expectations of the preceptor, please refer to the Preceptor Handbook.